 - 2. We’ll tell you if it matches

 - Very well equipped

 What's not so good

 - Alternatives are even more fun to drive

 Mercedes AMG E53 Coupe: what would you like to read next?

-Electrically adjustable seats also come as standard, and there’s plenty of headroom in the front so you’ll have no trouble getting comfortable in the Mercedes AMG E53 Coupe.
+Electrically adjustable seats also come as standard, and there’s plenty of headroom in the front so you’ll have no trouble getting comfortable in the Mercedes-AMG E53 Coupe.

 You only get two back seats instead of the saloon’s three, too, and there isn’t a great deal of room to lift in a bulky child seat.
-At least you get two pairs of Isofix anchor points as standard, however.
+At least you get two pairs of Isofix anchor points as standard, though.